RanvierMUD/ranviermud/docs/extending/areas/quests.md

 don't need to create a custom goal for each individual quest.
 But you will need one for each different type of quest, e.g., a goal for kill quests, a goal for fetch quests, etc.

-A fetch goal, we'll say, is one that
+We'll define a fetch goal as one that

 * requires the player to pick up a certain number of a certain item
 * optionally removes the items from the players inventory on completion